culvertsoft/mgen/README.md

 * Type metadata accessible through both virtual and static methods
 * Getters and Setters
 * Query methods for asking if a member is set
-* Type IDs (name, 16 bit and 64 bit hash codes) based on the qualified (i.e. com.myorg.myproduct.ClassName) class name
+* Type IDs (name, 16 bit and 64 bit hash codes) based on the qualified class name (i.e. com.myorg.myproduct.ClassName)
+  * The reason for having this many type IDs is explained in the [wire formats](#wire-formats) section.
 * Methods for testing equality (c++: == operator, java: equals(..))
 * Stringification and object Hash Code methods (Java Only)